is it safe to travel to Iran (2021)?

 We must say that the hospitality in Iranian culture is well-known among all the people of the world, and all tourists who have traveled to Iran, have admitted that the Iranians were very nice to them, especially when they realized they were from Europe or the US, they tried to chat with them friendly, and were so kind to them.

-Some even invited them to their homes for lunch or dinner or some people if they did not have the opportunity to talk with the tourists, they smiled at them while they were walking alongside each other.
+Some even invited them to their homes for lunch or dinner or some people if they did not have the opportunity to talk with the tourists, smiled at them while they were walking alongside each other.

 Among the tourists' comments about the Iranian people and their hospitality, there was a comment from an American tourist that says: "When you travel to Iran, you feel like a celebrity, because everyone wants to talk to you and take selfies with you."